 One of my esteemed colleagues was bloviating how she, “Never talks during tutoring and lets the student do all the talking…” My question to her was, really?
 In all my dozens of years of dealing with adolescents, I have known many to be – silent.
 (Especially when it comes time to participate in schoolwork.)
 Silence is often a sign of shyness, embarrassment, anger, or anxiety.
 It usually occurs... read more

 My top three tips for starting the school year are guaranteed to work for students of ALL ages: Number 3: Take care of your mind and body!
 This means eating right, getting enough sleep, outdoor exercising and "quiet time" reading.
 Reduce the TV/Video/Music time to a bare minimum.
 If you MUST watch TV, watch the news everyday to keep yourself informed.
-(Even grade schoolers should know about... read more
+(Even grade schoolers should... read more

 Occasionally, parents demand “worksheets”.
 I have a tepid reaction to that request.
 First, I personally believe that a tutor is not meant to be a “worksheet provider”.
 Sometimes parents want their child to be “drilled” into learning.
 Those parents may feel that the only way to acquire skills and/or knowledge is to force it into their child’s psyche by repetitious action – worksheets.
 Most parents... read more